InsultingPros/AcediaCore/docs/objects.md

 # `AcediaObject` and `AcediaActor`

-Acedia defines its own base classes for both actor (`AcediaActor`) and non-actor objects (`AcediaObject`), better integrated into Acedia's infrastructure.
+Acedia defines its own base classes for both actor and non-actor objects (`AcediaActor` and `AcediaObject` respectively).
+Both of them are better integrated into Acedia's infrastructure than regular objects and actors.
+`AcediaObject` is especially important, since it provides support for *object deallocation*.
-Here we will go over everything you need to understand them.`Object` and `Actor`.
+In this document we will go over everything you need to know about these classes.

 ## Who is responsible for objects?

-If you've already read [safety rules](./safety.md) (and you should have), then you already know about the importance of deallocation.
+If you have read [safety rules](./safety.md) document (and you should have), then you already know about the importance of deallocation.
 But which objects exactly are you supposed to deallocate?
-Understanding what objects you are responsible for is likely the most important concept to get when working with Acedia.
+Understanding what objects you are responsible for is one of the most important concepts to get when working with Acedia.
 There are two main guidelines:

 * **If function returns an object (as a return value or as an `out` argument) - then this object must be deallocated by whoever called that function.**
-    If you've called `_.text.Empty()`, then you must deallocate the `MutableText`object it returned.
+    If you've called `_.text.Empty()`, then you must deallocate the `MutableText`object it has returned.
     Conversely, if you are implementing function that returns an object, then you must not deallocate it yourself.
-    In fact, you are expected not to use that object at all, since now you can't know when it will be deallocated.
+    In fact, you are expected to not use that object at all after returning it, since you cannot know when it will be deallocated.
 * **Functions do not deallocate their arguments.**
-    If you pass an object as an argument to a function - you can expect that it won't be deallocated during that call.
+    If you pass an object as an argument to a function - you can expect that said object won't be deallocated during function's execution.
-    It might get *modified*, but not *deallocated*.
-    And, again, when implementing your own function - you should not deallocate its arguments either.
+    When implementing your own function - you should not deallocate objects passed as its arguments.

 However, these guidelines should be treated as *default assumptions* and not *hard rules*.